openjdk/jdk/doc/building.md

 `make` will have no effect on the build.

 You must also make sure your build does not rely on `configure`'s default adhoc version strings.
-Default adhoc version strings `OPT` segment include user name, source directory and timestamp.
+Default adhoc version strings `OPT` segment include user name and source directory.
 You can either override just the `OPT` segment using `--with-version-opt=<any fixed string>`, or you can specify the entire version string using `--with-version-string=<your version>`.

 This is a typical example of how to build the JDK in a reproducible way: